zbengt/zbengt.github.io/_posts/2021-10-27-chatting_with_Pam.md

 - Blood smears aren't very sensitive, especially because _Hematodinium_ looks similar to crab blood cells, so low-grade _Hematodinium_ infections are often missed by smears.
     - Basically, blood smears < PCR < qPCR

-- Good people to talk to [TK SPELLING]:
+- Good people to talk to:
     - Stan Kotwicki: Mostly works with fish, but really good at modeling, especially environmental data
     - Erin Fedewa: As already mentioned, currently leading a lot of the drive to do _Hematodinium_ work at NOAA
     - Mike Litzow: Statistician and modeling guy.
 Mostly works on fish
     - Hamish Small: Also already mentioned.
 Works a lot with _Hematodinium_.
 Jack of all trades - does histology, molecular work, and fieldwork
-    - Cody Suzwalski: Models [TK crab], works with Erin
+    - Cody Szuwalski: Models _Chionoecetes_ and king crab, works with Erin at NOAA
-    - Buck Stockhausen: Models [TK crab]
+    - Buck Stockhausen: Also models _Chionoecetes_ and king crab with NMFS
+    - Lisa Crosson: Former SAFS grad student (Steven was on her committee).
+Developed a qPCR assay for _Hematodinium_

 - Samples from 2014- have a well-established way of matching well numbers and plates to each crab sample.
 Samples from before 2014 can be matched to plates easily, but I was previously having issues matching to specific crab.
 Pam is confident that she had some well-established way to do this, and if that's lost to the sands of time, she can get ahold of the data sheets originally used.
 Basically, all samples are usable!

+- Lisa Crosson's qPCR assay hasn't been formally tested on Bering Sea Tanners or with opies, and there is some uncertainty about its accuracy.
+However, Pam did run one plate with Bering Sea opies, and it worked well!

 - **Pam sent over a notebook, likely dark blue, with potentially data sheets and other important info in it**